cosmic-horizon/QWOYN/modules.md

 - withdraw funds

 All of the withdraw functionalities should have signature from game manager account.
-There could be multiple game manager accounts for security.
+There could be multiple game manager for security.

 # nft marketplace